 Search element - Quick search bar

-Breast refusal – how to get baby to feed
+Breast refusal – how to get your baby to feed

 close up baby feeding

-Whatever the reason, having a baby who doesn't want to feed and who screams and turns away from your breast is very upsetting.
+Having a baby who doesn't want to feed is very upsetting.
 However, be reassured, there are some things you can do.

 Help your baby get the milk

-One of the most common reasons babies won’t feed is because the milk isn’t flowing.
-Baby sucks at your breast expecting your breast to let-down and nothing happens.
-Or it happens more slowly than your baby is used to.
+Some babies don’t feed if the milk isn’t flowing well.
+Baby starts feeding at the breast expecting to get milk and nothing happens.
+Or it happens more slowly than the baby is used to.

 • Once your baby is feeding, try using breast compressions to help get more let-downs and your milk to flow faster.

 • If your baby has been used to the instant and fast flow from a bottle, they may not want to attach if your milk isn’t coming quickly.
-Again, triggering the let-down may help.
-You may also like to try feeding any expressed milk (or formula) feeds using a cup rather than a bottle.
+You may like to try paced bottled feeding any expressed milk (or formula) feeds or use a cup rather than a bottle.

 • Express some milk into your baby's open mouth to remind them what the breast is for.